chatterjeemayuri-prog/customer-churn-prediction/README.md

 # Customer Churn Prediction
+Customer churn prediction using logistic regression and exploratory data analysis on telecom customer data.
 This project demonstrates an end-to-end machine learning workflow for predicting customer churn using Python.

 ## Project Overview